apduartte/apduartte/README.md

 ---

-# 💼 Professional Experience
+## 💼 Professional Experience

-## Itaú Unibanco
+### Itaú Unibanco

 **Software Engineer (Java Backend)**
 Jan 2022 — Jun 2025

-Atuação no desenvolvimento e sustentação de sistemas corporativos de alta criticidade em ambiente bancário.
+Worked on development and maintenance of **enterprise banking systems**, contributing to reliability and evolution of critical backend services.

-Principais responsabilidades:
+Key activities:

-* Desenvolvimento e manutenção de aplicações backend utilizando **Java**
+* Backend development using Java
-* Implementação de persistência de dados com **JPA / Hibernate**
+* Data persistence with JPA / Hibernate
-* Desenvolvimento e manutenção de **consultas SQL em bancos relacionais**
+* SQL queries in relational databases
-* Investigação e correção de falhas em sistemas produtivos
+* Investigation and resolution of production issues
-* Suporte à estabilidade e evolução de aplicações críticas
+* Support for stability and evolution of critical systems
-* Participação em processos de melhoria contínua e sustentação de software
+* Participation in continuous improvement processes

 ---

-# 🎓 Education
+## 🎓 Education

 **Postgraduate – Software Architecture**
 PUC (2024)